Skip to main content

 1. Our core business tools include chat, document collaboration, video calling and video conferencing which enables our employees to connect with each other and with customers without travelling.

 2. To minimise the number of flights our employees take for business purposes, all flights must be pre-authorised and requested via a single agent.
+Domestic flights with a duration under 2 hours should be covered by train where available.

 3. To minimise the environmental impact of the rail and road travel our employees undertake for business purposes, our policies and procedures have been designed to encourage them to consider the most environmentally friendly option.
 When submitting rail travel requests, employees are asked to explain why the available virtual meeting options will not suffice.